infinum/eightshift-docs/website/blog/2022-01-21-components-and-blocks.md

 - displaying a photo with the photographer's name
 - and many more...

 As you can already see, there are many ways you can use this component.
-What helps even more to expand the usability of this component are `attributes`.
+What helps expand the usability of this component even more are `attributes`.
 Let's say we have the following attributes:
 - `imagePosition` - left, right, top, bottom
 - `imageShape` - rectangular, circular
 - `imageWidth` - 25%, 50%, 75%